2940 Protective Services Worker - FCS

 DATE(S) OF EXAMINATION

 Qualifying candidates will be notified of the exact date, time and place to report to the examination(s).
 Candidates must achieve a passing score on all components of the selection procedures to be placed on the eligible list.
-Candidates who achieve a passing score on both components will be placed on the eligible list in rank order according to their final score.
+Candidates who achieve a passing score will be placed on the eligible list in rank order according to their final score.
 Candidates’ scores on this examination process may also be applied to other announcements involving other job titles, when directed by the Human Resources Director.

 CERTIFICATION: The certification rule for the eligible list resulting from this examination process will be Rule of Three (3) Scores.
 The hiring department may conduct additional selection processes to make final hiring decisions.